oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/MinerState.md

 The `MinerState` trait also defines a method called `startNewTasks`, which is used to start new mining tasks.
 This method selects tasks using the `pickTasks` method, and then starts each task using the `startTask` method.

-Overall, the `MinerState` trait provides a set of methods and variables that are used by the mining process in the Alephium project.
+Overall, the `MinerState` trait provides a set of methods and variables that are used by the mining process in the Oxygenium project.
 By extending this trait, other classes can implement their own mining logic while still making use of the common mining state management provided by the trait.
 ## Questions:
  1. What is the purpose of this code?
 - This code defines a trait `MinerState` which provides methods for managing mining tasks and state.